 Q: How Much Money Will I Make and Save?

-A: Here is a tool for estimating how much you will make and save in a month or year: Download Salary Estimator Tool [Updated April 2017] Here is another tool you can use to compare Sias University to other offers: Benefits Comparison Tool [Updated April 2017]
+A: Go to our benefits page for updates to salaries/benefits.
+Here is a tool for estimating how much you will make and save in a month or year: Download Salary Estimator Tool [Updated April 2017] Here is another tool you can use to compare Sias University to other offers: Benefits Comparison Tool [Updated April 2017]

 Q: How Much Money to Bring With You?